Real Estate Agents Succeeding This Summer

 Call me at 416 998 6246.

-Gord provides services for clients in Boston, Los Angeles, Miami, Bay Area, Denver, Dallas, New York, Austin, Vancouver and Toronto.
-Leverage a rare skill/passion for real estate marketing and leadership in your regional housing market.
-He has consulted with many big brand corporations in Canada, London UK, California, Florida, New York, Massachusetts, and Illinois including Franklin Sports, Delta Hotels, Boston Laser, Humboldt Moving Company, ManageCasa, ManageCasa, United Van Lines, and more.
+Leverage a rare skill/passion for real estate marketing and building leadership in your regional real estate housing market.
+Gord has consulted with many big brand corporations in Canada, London UK, California, Florida, New York, Massachusetts, and Illinois including Franklin Sports, Remax, Dream Homes Magazine, Delta Hotels, Boston Laser, Humboldt Moving Company, ManageCasa, ManageCasa, United Van Lines, and more.